mathewkuruvila/ApiTest/README.md

 # ApiTest

-The project is based on Jest as the testing framework.
+The project is based on Jest as the testing framework. supertest is used for making api call.

 Only if statusCode = 200, test will proceed.
 Else it will fail the test.